MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 # Known Issues for Azure Kubernetes Service on Azure Stack HCI Public Preview
 This article describes known issues with the public preview release of Azure Kubernetes Service on Azure Stack HCI.

 ## Recovering from a failed AKS on Azure Stack HCI deployment
 If you're experiencing deployment issues or want to reset your deployment make sure you close all Windows Admin Center instances connected to Azure Kubernetes Service on Azure Stack HCI before running Uninstall-AksHci from a PowerShell administrative window.

 ## When using kubectl to delete a node, the associated VM might not be deleted
 You'll meet this issue if you follow these steps:
 * Create a Kubernetes cluster
-* Scale the cluster to more than 2 nodes
+* Scale the cluster to more than two nodes
 * Use kubectl delete node <node-name> to delete a node
 * Run kubectl get nodes.
 The removed node isn't listed in the output
 * Open a PowerShell Admin Window
-* Run get-vm, The removed node is still listed
+* Run get-vm.
+The removed node is still listed

 This leads to the system not recognizing the node is missing and a new node will not spin up.
 This will be fixed in a future release